 Label templates require you to define two areas:

 - Page layout refers to the overall dimensions of the label sheet and the size and arrangement of the individual labels.
 You can get these dimensions from the label manufacturer.
-The Avery 5260 has:
+If used for vertical spine labels, the Avery 5260 has:

-- No Space Between Rows and 0.125 inches of Space Between Columns
+- 0.125 inches of Space Between Rows and No Space Between Columns

 - Label fields are the blocks of resource information included on each label.
 These items have to be arranged so that they fit on one, single printed label.